gbirke/akiro/README.md

 - Design improvements
   - [ ] Add section header for each date in expense list
   - [ ] Show memo and account name in expense list
+  - [ ] Improve button design in nav bar - larger nav bar, more explicit buttons
+  - [ ] Improve alignment (left margin) of button and list elements in entry list and entry add screen

 ### 1.1 CRUD GUI for ancillary data
 Instead of importing CSV data, make the data editable in the app